-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT X
+C8A SAT or ACT Χ

-C8A ACT only X
+C8A ACT only

-C8A SAT only X
+C8A SAT only

-SAT and SAT Subject Tests or ACT Х
+C8A SAT and SAT Subject Tests or

+ACT

 C8A SAT Subject Tests only Х

-(C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017, please indicate which ONE of the following applicants oplies: (regardless of whether the writing score will be used in the admissions process): (C8B ACT with writing required (C8B ACT with writing recommended Х (C8B ACT with or without writing accepted
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2018, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2017 please indicate which ONE of the following applies (regardless of whether the Essay score will be used

-in the admissions process:
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

 C8B SAT with Essay component required

 C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted
+C8B SAT with or without Essay component accepted X